wilkomanger/astro-docs/src/pages/en/concepts/technical-explanation.md

 i18nReady: true
 ---

-When we talk about Astro, we are really talking about a few different things:
+We often talk about Astro as a single thing, but Astro is really made up of several different layers working together:

 - The Astro language (`.astro` files)
 - The Astro compiler
 - The Astro runtime
 - The Astro ecosystem (integrations, themes, etc.)

 Together, these four layers combine to form a larger piece of software that we refer to as **The Astro Platform**.
-Unless specified otherwise, the word "Astro" alone is usually referring to the larger platform.
+Unless specified otherwise, the word "Astro" is usually referring to this larger platform.

 ## The Astro language